HarisNazir/BasicMachineLearningAlgorithmLearning/README.md

 ### 3. Support Vector Machine (SVM)
 A support vector machine (SVM) is a supervised machine learning model that uses classification algorithms for two-group classification problems.
 After giving an SVM model sets of labeled training data for each  category, they’re able to categorize new text.

+### 4. K Means Clustering
+K Means Clustering is an unsupervised Machine Learning Alogrithm.
+It is used when using datasets that are unlabeld.
+The goal of K Means Clustering is to find groups (or clusters) in datasets.
+The K in K means stands for the number of clusters.
+K means works iteratively to assign each data point to one of the clusters.